Gregory of Tours: Legacy

 The Historia Francorum is the only source of that period covering the beginning of the Franks in the decaying Roman Empire from around 397 (the death of Martin of Tours) to 590 (the early reign of king Chlothar II).
 Gregory's chronology of the Franks is continued with the Fourth Book of Fredegar and its continuations for the events up to 642.
 Likewise, the fourth Book of Fredegar and its continuations is [sic] the only source of any significance for much of the period it covers.

-Gregory's hagiographies are also a valuable source of anecdotes and stories which enrich modern understanding of life and belief in Merovingian Gaul.
-The motivation behind his works was to show readers the importance and strength of Christianity, and this bias should always be remembered.
-Alongside the most outstanding poet Venantius Fortunatus in his lifetime, Gregory of Tours is the unique historian from the 6th-century Merovingian world; and his extensive literary output is itself a testimony to the preservation of learning and to the lingering continuity of Gallo-Roman civic culture through the early Middle Ages.
+Gregory's hagiographies are also a source of anecdotes and stories for the modern understanding of life and belief in Merovingian Gaul.
+The motivation behind his works was intended to show readers the importance and strength of Christianity, and this bias should always be remembered.
+Alongside the poet Venantius Fortunatus in his lifetime, Gregory of Tours is another significant historian from the 6th-century Merovingian world; and his extensive literary output is itself a testimony to the preservation of learning and to the lingering continuity of Gallo-Roman civic culture through the early Middle Ages.

 Gregory's writings have also provided valuable evidence for music scholars studying Gallican liturgy and Gallican chant.
 His Decem Libri Historiarum is particular has many liturgical references relating to music.